jeffreydeanyoung/DataCleaningCourseProject/CodeBook.md

 #    Two datasets are created and saved:

-(NOTE: The second dataset, #2 below - "HARUS_SummaryData.txt", is the course project dataset)
+(NOTE: The second dataset, 2.
+HARUS_SummaryData.txt, is the course project dataset)

 ##       1. HARUS_data.txt